 Modified and controlled atmosphere - Volmar

-Modified atmosphere and controlled atmosphere are two food preservation methods used to increase the shelf life of food products.
+Modified atmosphere and controlled atmosphere are two different preservation methods used to increase the shelf life of food products.
 However, although they have similarities, they are two different techniques that involve different packaging processes.

 What controlled atmosphere means for food

-Controlled atmosphere is a food product packaging technique that protects foods from oxidation and prolongs their shelf life, preventing the products from coming into direct contact with oxygen.
-In the controlled atmosphere packaging process, air is removed from the inside of the packaging and replaced with a mixture of gases.
-Then, the packaging is hermetically sealed.
+In the controlled atmosphere packaging process, air is removed from the inside of the packaging, it is replaced with a mixture of gases and hermetically sealed.

 • Oxygen